Neos-Metaverse/NeosPublic/README.md

 - DON'T hijack existing issue for a similar, but different problem - we generall focus on the issue reported in the original post and won't address other issues mentioned in comment unless they're the same problem.
 Please make a separate issue instead.
 - DO be specific - e.g. "It took roughtly 10 minutes" or explain what exact problems and examples you found.
 Simply stating that there are problems or use-cases isn't enough.
 - DO provide information on regressions when was the last time (at least approximatelly) the feature worked and how do you know that it worked before, so we can evaluate regressions properly
+- DO check if the issue happens on the latest build if you can.
+Sometimes we have already released fixes for certain issues or made some related changes.
+If you are reporting issues that last happened on very old builds, they will not likely get prioritized unless they can be replicated on the latest build as well.
+Similarly logs from very old builds will not be very useful for diagnosis, as the code might've changed significantly since.

 ## What are Issues?
 Issues are used to discuss items such as Bug Reports, Feature Requests and Documentation requests with the Neos Team.
 You can find the issue list [here](https://github.com/Neos-Metaverse/NeosPublic/issues)